larsjuhljensen/JensenLab/_pages/training_textmining_ddpm.md

 Select the **Title** in the paper and click the **EXTRACT** bookmarklet.
 Hover your mouse on top of the terms in the title text.
 You will see that the text in the identified terms is then highlighted in the results table

-Use the buttons in the popup to copy the data into a spreadsheet (e.g. Microsoft excel/[Google sheets](https://docs.google.com/spreadsheets/u/0/)) or text file (e.g. Notepad/[Notepad++](https://notepad-plus-plus.org/downloads/)) or save it in tabular (tsv/csv) format.
+Use the buttons in the popup to copy the data into a spreadsheet (e.g. Microsoft Excel, Numbers, or [Google sheets](https://docs.google.com/spreadsheets/u/0/)) or text file (e.g. Notepad or TextEdit).

-_Which information is then provided in addition to what is shown in the popup?_
+_Which extra information is provided compared to what is shown in the popup?
+What is that useful for?_

 ### 1.2 Information retrieval

 The goal of information retrieval (IR) is to find the documents pertaining to a topic of interest.
 When the topic is a biological entity (A), NER can be used to index the literature and thereby support retrieval of relevant documents (A → documents).

 We run the same NER system used in EXTRACT on entire PubMed every week and make the results available through a suite of web resources.
 One such resource is [DISEASES](https://diseases.jensenlab.org/).
-While primarily intended to view disease–gene associations extracted from literature, it can also be used for information retrieval.
+While intended for viewing disease–gene associations extracted from literature, we here use it to illustrate NER-based information retrieval.

 Click the following link to retrieve abstracts that mention **SCN2A**:

 <https://diseases.jensenlab.org/Entity?documents=10&type1=9606&id1=ENSP00000364586>

-_Do the abstracts shown in the first two pages all mention SCN2A?_
+_Do the abstracts shown in the first page all mention SCN2A?
+Do they all use this name for it?_

 You can similarly use NER to retrieve abstracts for any disease in the Disease Ontology.
 For example, the following query will retrieve abstracts for **neurodegenerative disease** (DOID:1289):

 <https://diseases.jensenlab.org/Entity?documents=10&type1=-26&id1=DOID:1289>

 _Which diseases are highlighted in the abstracts?
-Can you think of the reason why they are highlighted?_
+Why are these diseases highlighted?_

 ### 1.3 Relation extraction